top of page

 Pros:

-• Personalized Marketing: You can market your home in a way that reflects your personal style and preferences.
+You can present and promote your home in a manner that reflects your personal style, priorities, and schedule.

 Cons: